 - Following on Social Media And Sharing Content

-Sometimes, when a product or service is introduced, or a company begins a new marketing campaign the decision is made to create a website dedicated to that thing.
+Sometimes, when a product or service is introduced or a company begins a new marketing campaign the decision is made to create a website dedicated to that thing.
 A microsite is a standalone website that often has multiple pages.
-It still meets the definition of a landing page because of the way that potential customers arrive.
+It still meets the definition of a landing page because of how potential customers arrive.
 Some people refer to a microsite as a tabbed landing page.

 - Visual Impact Is Very Important